 Letting your dog roam free without you watching opens the door for a whole world of possible tragedies.
 Cars, wild animals or other predators, unscrupulous people—they’re all out there.
 Don’t let your dogs roam the streets unattended, even if they are tagged and microchipped.

 Keep your dog on a leash at all times when walking him outside.
 If you take your dog to the park, be a responsible pet parent and make sure to monitor the play sessions.
 If you notice a threat or a potential predator, remove your dog from the situation immediately.
+We hope you have learned some new ideas on ways you are shortening the life of your dog.
+We want a long life for both of you.

 At Happy Hound Dog Resorts the first day of dog daycare is always free so please come in and take advantage of our offer and also know that you can watch your dogs on the daycare floor all day or watch other dogs at no charge, https://www.happyhounddogresorts.com/video